Used Car: 2011 Nissan Armada Review

 The 2011 Nissan Armada is ranked:

 Inside, the Armada seats up to eight.
-Reviewers generally found the front seats comfortable, but also noted that the third row was small and difficult to access, which means it’s best left to kids.
-This is typical of many third-row seats, however.
+Reviewers generally found the front seats comfortable, but also noted that the third row was small and difficult to access, which is typical of many third-row seats, however.
 The Armada has a maximum cargo capacity of 97.1 cubic feet, which is less than what many competitors offer.

 Reviewers also commented that the Armada’s interior fell short of many rivals because it saw few changes since its introduction in 2004.
 Standard equipment includes power windows, mirrors and door locks, as well as dual-zone automatic climate control.
 Features available on upper trims include heated leather seats, a backup camera, Bluetooth, a Bose stereo, power-folding third-row seats, a power liftgate and a navigation system.